We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 The Birkenhead Railway, co-owned by the Great Western Railway (GWR) and the London and North Western Railway (LNWR), opened a single-track branch line from Hooton to Parkgate on October 1st, 1866.

 This line included a station at Willaston, equipped with a train passing point.
 Originally, the railway line was created to export coal from Neston, products from the fishing industry and agricultural products from the surrounding area.
-It helped to increase property in the area and led to people relocating to commute to Liverpool and Chester.
+It helped increase property values in the area and led people to relocate to commute to Liverpool and Chester.

 An extension to West Kirby was completed 20 years later.